 - Preheat your oven to 35o degrees.

 - Cook each package of spinach according to the package instructions.
 I go with the microwave method.
 Once cooked, let sit in a strainer to remove excess water.
 I usually press with a spoon to squeeze out as much water as possible.
+Or, wrap in a light dish towel to squeeze out the water.

 - Let sit in the refrigerator for 20 minutes.
 Your mixture should look something like the below photo.
+(Note, I’ve skipped this step and it’s worked out just fine.)

 5) Line baking sheets with parchment paper and place scoops of the mixture on the sheets.
 You can use a coffee scoop, fruit ball scooper or anything you have to help round the scoops.